roamingterra/library/README.md

 7. onclick attribute functions
 8. Modal windows with CSS and hiding them through JavaScript

+Extra skill put into practice with the convert-to-classes branch:

+1. Classes

 Steps taken to complete this project:

 1. Set up basic html skeleton